Is sea freight Pharma’s answer to rising financial and environmental air freight costs?

 In a recent interview, Alan Kennedy – Executive Director of the pharmaceutical ocean freight network Poseidon, revealed that they had undertaken a successful trial transporting high value pharmaceuticals via sea.
 However, he was quick to point out that key to making this transition, was a total commitment to best practice.

 Cordstrap’s global network means we are uniquely placed to help you do that.
 Our market-leading container protection solutions can be easily applied to refrigerated containers to protect temperature-sensitive pharmaceutical shipments.
-All our solutions are fully CTU Code compliant and have full accreditation from the International Maritime Organization, Germanischer Lloyd, Mariterm AB and the American Association of Railroads (AAR).
+All our solutions are fully CTU Code compliant and have full accreditation from the International Maritime Organization, DNV, Mariterm AB and the American Association of Railroads (AAR).

-*Source: https://www.iata.org/pressroom/pr/Pages/2017-12-05-01.aspx
+*Source: https://www.iata.org/

 For expert advice on cargo securing solutions contact us now